IG offers grey market contract for Poste Italiane IPO

 Earlier this year, Fabrizio Saccomanni, finance minister in the last government, said the sale of a 40 percent stake in the post office could raise 4.0-4.8 billion euros, a price analysts said would value the group at around 10-12 billion euros.

-Italy approved the sale plan last week as part of a wider privatization drive to cut public debt.
+Italy approved the sale plan last week as part of a wider privatisation drive to cut public debt.
 The sale is expected to be wrapped up this year.

 The first bet using the grey market was placed at 12 billion euros, the top of the indicative range, said Vincenzo Longo, a strategist at IG.